ParisAstronomicalDataCentre/OPUS/README.md

 UWS Server
 ==========
-Job controller server and client developed using the micro-framework bottle.py.
-The standard pattern Universal Worker System v1.0 (UWS) to manage job execution as defined by the International Virtual Observatory Alliance (IVOA) is implemented as a REST service.
+Job control server and client developed using the micro-framework bottle.py.
+The Universal Worker System pattern v1.0 (UWS) as defined by the International Virtual Observatory Alliance (IVOA) is implemented as a REST service to manage job execution.

 Installation
 ============